iterative/dvc.org/static/docs/commands-reference/install.md

 The installed Git hook automates running `dvc checkout`.

-**Commit** When committing a change to the SCM repository, that change possibly requires rerunning the pipeline to reproduce the workspace results, which is a reminder to run `dvc repro`.
+**Commit** When committing a change to the Git repository, that change possibly requires rerunning the pipeline to reproduce the workspace results, which is a reminder to run `dvc repro`.
 Or there might be files not yet in the cache, which is a reminder to run `dvc commit`.